Bootstrap Robust Prescriptive Analytics: Bootstrap Robust Prescriptions with Contextual Information

-The bootstrap distance between two empirical models is recognized as the relative entropy distance for discrete distributions as stated in Table \ref{table:distance_functions}.
-The relative entropy is also known as information for discrimination, cross-entropy, information gain or Kullback-Leibler divergence \citep{kullback1951information}.

-In order to proof that the bootstrap distance function results in robust supervised learning formulations who suffer a limited bootstrap disappointment we will only need one elementary result from large deviation theory.
-The following theorem characterizes the essential large deviation behavior of the bootstrap sample distribution $\mb M_{n, b}$.
-This result forms the backbone of most of the theoretical results in this paper concerning the statistical properties of our supervised learning formulations.
+We will now see that a particular robustness radius is advisable if a certain bootstrap performance is required.
+To establish that besides consistency, the bootstrap robust estimation formulation suffers only a limited bootstrap disappointment, we will need one elementary result from large deviation theory.
+The following theorem characterizes the essential large deviation behavior of the empirical distribution $D_{\bootstrap[n]}$ of the bootstrap data resampled from the training data as outlined in Equation~(\ref{data:bootstrapped}).